ratanparai/blog-sources/_drafts/Bazel-build.md

 excerpt: Bazel build engine for c++
 comments: true
 ---
+For last couple of months I am in love with writing `Unit Tests`.
+I wasn't like that.
+You may say I was adventurous, hardcore and love living dangerous life!
+But that wasn't the case, believe me.
+I was just plain dumb.
+So how was my life before I started writing `Unit Tests`?

+I was so afraid to refactor my codes.
+There is a high possibility it may break something else in somewhere that I will not be able to detect soon.
+But eventually when I will do, it will be very hard to trace why it is broken and fix it.
+Nobody around me told me to write `Unit Tests` and few who did, didn't even write `Unit Tests` when they code!
+It was like [Aesob](https://en.wikipedia.org/wiki/Aesop)'s [The Two Crabs](https://fablesofaesop.com/the-two-crabs.html) story I read at my childhood.
+It was a mess.

+{% responsive_image path: assets/images/the-two-crab-aesop.jpg %}

 > Build and test software of any size, quickly and reliably

 Contet of `WORKSPACE` file -